-As the first Chinese entrepreneurial team admitted by Y Combinator, Strikingly is all about providing solid beginnings for startups, aspiring creative professionals and entrepreneurs.
+Strikingly is all about providing solid beginnings for startups, aspiring creative professionals and entrepreneurs.
 This is why we constantly come up with free web design templates that are in tune with modern design trends to help individuals create unique online spaces with ease.

 Given an entire collection of website templates, your job now is to select one that suits your content needs.
 There are a few things you need to consider when it comes to choosing a template including layout (boxed or full-width), header format, sections and supported plugins.
 We highly recommend that you go through a few of the templates in our collection, preview each one to visualize how your website might look like.

 2. Create your own personal brand and implement it on your site